jon-jacky/Piety/scripts/README.md

 - **piety**: Runs the Piety scheduler on a single console session (task) with three jobs: the *pysh* shell, the *ed* line editor, and the *edd* display editor.
-The docstring (comment header) in this script explains how to create and run concurrent file writer tasks from the shell.
+Demonstrates different techniques for naming, invoking, exiting, editing jobs.

-- **piety.no_defaults**: Like the *piety* script, except it uses different syntax to define jobs, with no default arguments.
+- **piety.no_defaults**: Similar to  *piety* script, except it uses different syntax to define jobs, with no default arguments.

-- **session**: Like the *piety* script, except it runs just the console session and its three jobs without the Piety scheduler.
+- **session**: Similar to *piety* script, except it runs just the console session and its three jobs without the Piety scheduler.

 Revised February 2015